Investigation: 5 Things You Need to Know

 How to report

-Please fill out this case report form and return it to your local health department or DHS (see instruction on form).
-Please also have your patient complete the vaping questionnaire (page 2 of the case report form) and send it back with the attached case report form.
+If you suspect that your patient may have EVALI, complete this case report form and fax it to DHS at 608-267-4853, or to your local health department.
+Please have your patient complete the vaping product use questionnaire (page 2 of the case report form) and send it back with the attached case report form.

 Submitting clinical specimens